KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 * Python's dynamic nature is a "nightmare from a security perspective"

 ![](pycon-us-2026-recap-images/post-incident-runtime-sbom-generation-same-package-different-runtime-states.png)
 "How can we trust the filesystem?"
-Package shared by Django and Celery is treated differently by each tool
+An example of a package shared by Django and Celery being treated differently by each tool

 Solution: We can recover Runtime SBOMs through memory forensics.

 "Memory forensics is the process of capturing and analyzing RAM to recover the system's runtime state at the time of capture."

 ![](pycon-us-2026-recap-images/post-incident-runtime-sbom-generation-what-is-memory-forensics.png)
-At the kernel-level, popular memory forensics tool [Volatility 3](https://github.com/volatilityfoundation/volatility3) records what is running in operating system memory, including Python process.
+At the kernel-level, popular memory forensics tool [Volatility 3](https://github.com/volatilityfoundation/volatility3) records what is running in operating system memory, including a Python process.
 Hala and her research partner created another tool on top of Volatility 3 called [MEM-SBOM](https://github.com/HalaAli198/MEM-SBOM) to parse the Python process from memory.

 ![](pycon-us-2026-recap-images/post-incident-runtime-sbom-generation-python-memory-analysis.png)
 Python memory analysis